prashishh/prashishh.github.io/site/content/about/_index.md

 ---
 <img src = "/img/prashish_rajbhandari.jpg", width = "300px", height = "300px">

 I'm inspired by software, be it web, blockchain or artificial intelligence.
 I like to read non-fiction books especially autobiographies, world history & economics.

-I currently live in Kathmandu, Nepal and work at [Insight Workshop](https://insightworkshop.io/) & Yeti to accelerate the development of technologies in emerging markets.
+I currently live in Kathmandu, Nepal and work at [Insight Workshop](https://insightworkshop.io/) & Yeti.
+Mostly interested in accelerating the development (through software/technology) in emerging markets.

 Over the years, I have lived in India, Ohio, California and have been part of several organizations including [Clip](https://clip.mx/), [Mozilla Foundation](https://reps.mozilla.org/) & [Code for Nepal](http://codefornepal.org).

---
+\--

 **Places you can find me:**